 Not taking overhead costs into account.
 These are costs associated with activities that support the work of a charity.
-It can include operational, office rental, utilities, travel, insurance, accounting, administrative, training, hiring, planning, and managerial costs.
+It can include operational, office rental, utilities, travel, insurance, accounting, administrative, training, hiring, planning, managerial, and fundraising costs.

 Not taking costs that don't pay off into account.
 Nothing But Nets is a charity that distributes bednets that prevent mosquito-bites and consequently malaria.
 One of their old blog posts, Sauber (2008), used to claim that "If you give $100 of your check to Nothing But Nets, you've saved 10 lives."
 While it may be true that it costs around $10 or less to provide a bednet, and some bednets save lives, costs of bednets that did not save lives should be taken into account as well.
 According to GiveWell's estimates, it currently costs roughly $3,500 for a similar charity (Against Malaria Foundation) to save one life by distributing bednets.